The IMM Global Executive MBA Program

 - Two recommendations

 We target applicants in mid to senior levels in their company to ensure a strong foundation to learn not only from the faculty, but from peers as well.
 The TOEFL and GMAT exams can be waived based on other elements of your background such as your work experience and education.
-You will work closely with your home institution (enrolling school) to ensure that the documents meet its and Purdue’s requirements.

 When are applications due?